-Maintain adequate documentation of inputs, assumptions, expected values, intended uses, and model output.
+Document, as appropriate, limitations, inputs, key assumptions, intended uses, and model output.

 Communication

-The actuary should make any disclosures which the actuary considers to be appropriate so that the intended users are able to understand limitations and uncertainty in the results presented.
+Disclosures – In addition to complying with ISAP 1 Section 3.
+Communication, the actuary should include in the actuary’s report any disclosures that the actuary considers to be appropriate so that the intended users of the model or its results are able to understand the:

+Limitations and uncertainties, and their implications; and

+Management actions or responses assumed in the model, and their implications.